ab3lkaizen/setupvar-builder/README.md

 2. Click on `File > Open` (CTRL + O) and select the converted IFR data

 3. Change the desired setting(s)
+    - Use the search function and its filters
+    - Use the bulk setting adjustment feature (top-right corner) if you want to change multiple settings of the same type and name

 4. Click on the `Export` button in the left bottom corner (CTRL + S) and save the script file